DaveParillo/cisc192-reader/src/chapter12/vector_of_cards.rst

    int main() {
        std::vector<playing_card> deck = build_deck();
        std::cout << "We just created our deck of 52 cards.
-We can access an individual card by indexing." << std::endl;
+We can access an individual card by indexing." << '\n';
        std::cout << "For example, the first card in the deck is: ";
        deck[0].print();
    }